MicrosoftDocs/azure-stack-docs/azure-stack/aks-hci/system-requirements.md

 > Applies to: Azure Stack HCI

-This article covers the requirements for setting up Azure Kubernetes Service on Azure Stack HCI and using it to create Kubernetes clusters.
+This article covers the requirements for setting up Azure Kubernetes Service on Azure Stack HCI or on Windows Server 2019 Datacenter and using it to create Kubernetes clusters.
 For an overview of Azure Kubernetes Service on Azure Stack HCI, see [AKS on Azure Stack HCI overview](overview.md).

 ## Determine hardware requirements